 The difference between the AC Generator and DC Generator is one of the crucial topics studied by students during their board studies.
 The essential difference between AC and DC Generators in a clear and precise way is provided in this article.
 The points of differences discussed can help students to understand the concept more effectively.

 What Does an AC Generator Mean?

-An electric generator that converts the mechanical form of energy into electrical energy refers to an AC Generator or Alternators.
+An electric generator that converts the mechanical form of energy into electrical energy refers to an AC Generator or Alternator.
 The electrical energy produced is in the form of an alternating current sinusoidal waveform.
 The working of an AC Generator is based upon Faraday’s principle of Electromagnetic Induction.
-One of the basic differences between the AC generator and the DC generator is the components present.
+One of the basic differences between the AC Generator and the DC Generator is the components present.
 An AC Generator includes components:

 Some of the advantages and disadvantages of AC Generator include:

 It’s effortless to step up and step-down AC Generators with the use of transformers.

 Due to the step-up feature, the transmission link size may get thinner.

 As compared to the DC machine, there are a smaller number of losses in the AC Generator.

 Size is the main difference between AC and DC Generators.
 AC Generators are comparatively smaller than DC motors.

 The production of AC power on a large-scale using AC Generators can be unsafe.